-Over time, your heat pump will take more time and energy to provide the same degree of comfort.
+Over time, your heat pump will take more time and energy to maintain the same degree of comfort.
 This is a natural result of normal wear and tear.
 When it’s time to replace your heat pump system, taking the time to compare your options will ensure the upgrade is cost-effective.

 On average, a new heat pump system costs approximately $7,000.
-But depending on the model, the size of your home and many other factors, it may be higher or lower.
+But depending on the model, the size of your home and many other factors, it could be higher or lower.
 To help give you a better idea, here’s everything that can affect heat pump replacement costs.

 There Are Different Types of Heat Pumps

 Heat pumps are an efficient, well-rounded solution for heating and cooling your home.
 It’s smart to compare at least a few options before installing the first one you find.
 But with all kinds of efficient heat pumps available, which one is best?

 First, focus on brands with a reputation for quality and long-lasting efficiency like Lennox.
 Their available heat pumps can provide dependable comfort all year long.
 Even if another brand claims to be more affordable, you could end up spending more on energy bills and repairs.